romgar/presentations/factory_boy.md

 # Test readability

-Example with models that contains more fields
+Example with models that contain more fields

     !python
     class Author(factory.django.DjangoModelFactory):